 Q: Can we get both goat and cow milk?

 A: Yes!
 You will have to complete two dairy contracts but that’s the only hassle.
 We deliver both milks to all our markets and pick-up sites.

 Q: Why do you call your beef “pastured”?
 Is it “grass fed”? “grass finished”?

-Q: Is grass-fed beef healthier?
+Q: Is pastured beef healthier?

-Q: Don’t you feel guilty selling beef, which releases methane into the environment and is wasteful of farm resources?
+Q: Don’t you feel guilty selling beef, which releases methane into the environment and is wasteful of resources?